DIP-6 (SUPERSEDED)

 1. Unlike the Darwinia1 solochain model, under the relaychain parachain model, security is upheld by validators on the relaychain side.
 Collators are solely responsible for block collection; therefore, the original mechanism for maintaining network security should be updated accordingly.

 2. Currently, there is no staking slash mechanism in place, rendering the unbonding duration largely irrelevant.
-This should be replaced by a different mechanism.
+This should be superseded by a different mechanism.
 However, should a staking slashing mechanism be implemented in the future, reintroduction of the unbonding duration should be reconsidered.

 3. Introducing a rate-limited mechanism can mitigate potential instability in token prices affecting network stability if the unbonding duration is removed.
 Other factors also play a role.
 Similar mechanisms are employed by Ethereum to maintain network stability.
 Essentially, this involves determining a maximum amount and setting it as the upper limit.
 Withdrawals and stakes within a specific time period must not exceed this limit in order to minimize impact on collator elections.
 Also the stake in is the same as the withdrawals.